fjtcin/fsltgnn/README.md

 We use a TGNN model, either `TGAT`, `CAWN`, `TCL`, `GraphMixer` or `DyGFormer`, as the dynamic backbone.
 It does the job of integrating temporal information (timestamps) and graph structure information, along with feature vectors of edges and/or nodes, into node embeddings.

-We design our predictor model using the node embeddings for link prediction, edge classification, and node classification tasks.
+We design our model using the node embeddings for link prediction, edge classification, and node classification tasks.
 Edge embeddings serve as the basic graph component to unify different tasks, and they are derived from node embeddings.
 We construct the *directed edge embedding* by concatenating [source node embedding, destination node embedding]; we construct the *node self-loop embedding* by concatenating [node embedding, node embedding].
 Therefore, the node classification task is converted to edge classification by classifying the self-loop.

 The link prediction is a pretraining task and we do not report its ROC_AUC score.
 (In fact, we do not even need to evaluate its ROC_AUC score if we use loss for early stopping.
 There is no evaluation phase.)
 The predictor is similarity-based and prompt-based.
 Every training batch is composed of two equally sized groups of directed edges.
 The two groups also have exactly the same source nodes of edges.
 In the positive group, the destination nodes are connected to each corresponding source node, while in the negative group, they are not.
 (In the implementation, the negative destination nodes are randomly sampled from all destination nodes, so they are probably not connected to source nodes since the datasets are sparse graphs.)
 The node self-loop embeddings are first multiplied by a generic task-related prompt, and the similarity of each [source node self-loop, destination node self-loop] pair is calculated and compared to a binary value of whether there exists such a directed edge between the two nodes.
 The similarity can be implemented as cosine-similarity, but we use MLP-similarity to improve model learning capability.
 The parameters of the MLP-similarity will be frozen in classification tasks if pretraining-prompt architecture is employed.
 If pretraining-finetuning architecture is employed, we do not use the predictor trained in this section; i.e., we only reuse the backbone model.

 For the downstream classification tasks, the classifier has three options: the `learnable` classifier, the `mean` classifier, and the `mlp` classifier.
 The `mlp` classifier uses pretraining-finetuning architecture, and the class predicted is the MLP output of directed edge embeddings (for edge classification) or node self-loop embeddings (for node classification).
 The `learnable` and `mean` classifiers use pretraining-prompt architecture: when determining the class for an edge, we compare it to each prototypical edge that is considered to be the center edge for each class.
 By "compare," we mean the similarity is calculated.
 (Again, cosine-similarity is more intuitive, but similarity calculated by MLP has superior performance.)
-The edge is classified into the class whose prototypical edge is most similar to the edge itself.
+The edge is assigned to the class with the prototypical edge that is most similar to it.
 For the `learnable` classifier, the prototypical edges are learnable-parameter vectors randomly initialized.
 For the `mean` classifier, the prototypical edges are the mean values of all current node embeddings of the same classes.
 The `mean` prototypical edges need to be calculated over all training data repeatedly for every batch in every epoch (since the node embeddings change during training), so training time becomes $\Omega(n^2)$ from $\Omega(n)$, where $n$ is the number of training data.
 However, it is still computable since we are dealing with a few-shot learning problem.
 For `learnable` and `mean` classifiers, a generic task-related prompt is also applied to mitigate the gaps between the upstream prediction and downstream classification tasks.

 The end-to-end baseline does not leverage pre-training, and its classifier is the same `mlp` classifier.